giovino/tools/readme.md

 * [more-itertools](https://more-itertools.readthedocs.io/en/stable/): is a set of utilities for working with Python iterables
 * [pandas](https://pandas.pydata.org/): is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool
 * [sh](https://amoffat.github.io/sh/):  is a subprocess replacement that allows you to call any shell program as if it were a function
 * [simplesqlite](https://simplesqlite.readthedocs.io/): is a Python library to simplify SQLite database operations
+* [tabulate](https://github.com/astanin/python-tabulate): is a python library and CLI tool to print data in a tabular format
 * [thefuzz](https://github.com/seatgeek/thefuzz): is a tool for fuzzy string matching
 * [validators](https://python-validators.github.io/validators/): is a simple validation library